freenet/freenet-core/docs/src/dev-guide.md

 }
 ```

-In this simple example, we convert a new incoming delta to a post, and the state to a list of posts we maintain, and we appen the post to the list of posts.
+In this simple example, we convert a new incoming delta to a post and the state to a list of posts we maintain, and we append the post to the list of posts.

 If we subscribe to the contract changes or our web app, we will receive a notification with the updates after they are successful, and we will be able to render them in our browser.
 We can do that, for example, using the API: